IGX Platform 2.1 is now available offering data sharing functionality, improvements to data import and access to more public databases

 In IGX version 2.1, we have extended support for external data sources even further by including support for annotated clone files generated using MiXCR, in addition to clone tables from commercial platforms such as Adaptive Biotechnologies and 10x Genomics.
 The MiXCR pipeline is a widely used open source tool for the annotation and quantification of clones.
 MiXCR users can now continue their downstream analysis workflow on the IGX Platform, featuring its intuitive user interface, ability to integrate sequencing data from different sources, and compare their clones with publicly available databases using IGX-Compare.

 Finally, we have implemented various performance optimizations and improvements to the user interface to ensure a smooth experience with the platform.
-For more information, please see the official release notes.

 Ready to get started?